vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 A MonoBehaviour script cannot be inherited, but its instance can be extended by Lua.
 Using the class function, we can add new properties and methods to it.
 Unlike C # class inheritance, the second parameter of class is an instance of a C # class.
 Look at the Lua example, the C # script LuaLauncher extension code.

 The "target" object is in the C # script LuaLauncher.
 When initializing the lua script environment, it injects its own instance into the lua environment.
 In all extension scripts of this framework, the "target" variable name is used uniformly.
 Follow this rule.

+Attention
+After Lua inherit a C# class or Lua expandes the MonoBehaviour instance, C# examples and Lua module corresponding examples are the same object in Lua runtime.
+You got the MonoBehaviour instance objects, not only have access to all functions and attributes of MonoBehaviour, at the same time can also visit the Lua script extension functions and attributes

 C# code, part of LuaLauncher script to initialize lua execution environment.